2023-09-20 15:47:11

 “We look at all the donations we receive and put a value on them as much as we can,” store manager Shawn Edson said.
 We are not experts in paintings.
 We do our best to evaluate and price the pieces appropriately.”

-The owner of the painting recalled the sequence of events in a phone interview with the New York Times, on condition of anonymity because she is about to become richer from selling the painting that has aroused great interest.
+The owner of the painting recalled the sequence of events in a phone interview with the New York Times, on condition of anonymity because she is regarding to become richer from selling the painting that has aroused great interest.

 After purchasing the piece, the buyer placed it in her bedroom before setting it aside in a closet containing school pictures and other items.
-When she discovered the business again in May and noticed a signed tag on the back, she decided to post some photos of it on Facebook.
+When she discovered the business once more in May and noticed a signed tag on the back, she decided to post some photos of it on Facebook.

 So, the couple canceled their plans to stop for lunch and instead drove straight home to rehang the painting.
 This time, the owner’s husband placed pillows on the floor beneath the painting.